Practical information

 Visit + workshop: €4

-Accompanying adult, teacher (1 for every 8 children)
+Accompanying adult, teacher (1 per 8 children): free

 Additional companion: €6